petersulyok/smfc/TESTING.md

 	pip install pytest pytest-cov
 	pytest

-The project has `pytest.ini` file containing configuration parameters for `pytest`.
-The code coverage is also measured and displayed during the test execution.
+The code coverage could be also measured and displayed during the test execution:

+	pytest --cov=src --cov=test

 For a more detailed HTML coverage report run this command:

-	pytest --cov-report=html
+	pytest --cov=src --cov=test --cov-report=html

 The detailed HTML report will be available in folder `./htmlcov/index.html` with coverage statistics and showing the covered and non-covered lines in the source code.
 The actual coverage result is 98%.